interserver/vps_host_server/cli/README.md

 * Add template exists checks to the create code
 * Check your passwords beginning with hyphens interfere with the option parsing and that if a double dash will resolve the issue
-* xinetd class and vnc replacement
-    * replace our calls with the new calls including securexinetd
-    * move old files to the unused dir
-    * replace setup-vnc with vnc setup
 * store vzid only in the vzid field not hostname for kvm
   * it looks like we can grab information about the vm by using virt-inspector --no-applications -d <vzid> to get a xml formatted output of basic os info including hostnmae
-* rename internals command to api command and update generation scripts acccordingly
 * fix **reset-password** command adding in detection of windows and skipping if not
 * possibly utilize virt-resize in **update** call instead of qemu-img resize
 * add bash/zsh completion suggestions for ip fields (except client ip) having it show the ips on the host server excluding ones in use